Contents

 define( 'WP_CONTENT_URL', '//' . $_SERVER['HTTP_HOST'] . '/wp-content');

-Method 2: Modify function.php of the current theme
+Method 2: Modify the function.php file of the current theme.

 Method 2 is actually the same as Method 1, both of which use the method of setting the two constants WP_HOME and WP_SITEURL, but Method 1 is set in wp-config.php, while Method 2 is set in function.php of the current theme.
 The settings are the same, so I will not repeat them here.